AndreDiop/Password-Generator/README.md

 After clicking the generate password button, users are prompted for how many characters they need.

-Then the user is asked whether or not they require upper and lower case characters,
+Then the user is asked whether or not they require upper case characters, lowercase characters, numbers, and special characters.

+When users decline to modify their passwords, they are alerted that this makes their password less secure.

 ## Screenshots